cyan33/react-animation-wrapper/README.md

 You are all set!

+## FAQ

+### Why is my animation acting weird, not as expected

+The most possible reason is that you didn't specify the size and alignment of the container box of the content.
+This leads to the issue where your CONTAINER BOX is being animated, rather than its content.
+Make sure your content size is the same as its container.

 ## Contribution

 This project is in a sense very beginner-friendly project for those who want to get some fun of open source.
 It's well modularized, and the logic of each components is quite easy and similar to each other.